-A game lasts until one team reaches 16 points, or 1 hour has passed from the designated start time—whichever comes first*.
-Matches are played straight-up to 16 and are never "win by two".
+An outdoor bocce game lasts until one team reaches 16 points, or 1 hour has passed from the designated start time—whichever comes first.
+A bar bocce game is played to 14 points or 45 minutes.
+House rules may designate a different winning score.
+Matches are are never "win by two".
 If your game is going slowly, we will enforce the 1 hour time limit.
 A game is considered official once one team reaches 7 points.
-For Premier League, games are played to a score set at each venue, or 45 minutes.

 How do I know when I play?

 The schedule for each week is posted on your division's Schedule page and available for download there as a PDF.
-You will see games listed at various time slots, sometimes with "Court" games or numbers listed designating the playing location at the venue.
+You will see games listed at various time slots, sometimes with court numbers listed designating the playing location at the venue.

 Can I step inside the courts?